sanjay7178/cc-doc/content/en/docs/tutorials/run-systemd-service.md

 ---
-title: How to setup a systemd service
+title: How to setup a systemd service for cc-backend
-categories: [Administration]
+categories: [cc-backend]
+tags: [Admin]
 ---
-## How to run `cc-backend` as a systemd service.
+## How to run as a systemd service.

 The files in this directory assume that you install ClusterCockpit to `/opt/monitoring/cc-backend`.